 Second Avenue Subway – Phase 2

 Design is underway for the Phase 2 of the second Avenue Subway.
 A joint venture of WSP and STV is working on the design for the project that extends the line northward from 96th Street to 125th Street – a total of 1.5 miles with three new stations.
 The alignment will use some existing tunnels originally built in the 1970s, in addition to new soft-ground TBM tunnels.
 The cost estimate for this phase of the project is $6 billion, with revenue service anticipated between 2027 and 2029.
-In January 2022, the project advanced into Engineering phase of the federal Capital Investment Grants (CIG) program and expects to request a grant before end of 2022.
+In January 2022, the project advanced into Engineering phase of the federal Capital Investment Grants (CIG) program.

 NEORSD Project Clean Lake

 Project Clean Lake for the Northeast Ohio Regional Sewer District (NEORSD) includes several major tunnel components to store and convey combined sewer overflows.
 The major upcoming tunnel projects include:

 Southerly Storage Tunnel – 18,340 lf of 23-ft diameter CSO tunnel.